dumlutimuralp/antrea-packet-walks/part_c/README.md

 The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries, since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.

 The second flow entry matches on the source IP of 10.222.2.1 (antrea-gw0 IP).
 The same flow entry has an action of handing the flow over to Table 105.
 This flow entry is used by the kubelet process on the node to probe local pods.
 More info can be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-However the current flow' s source IP is not 10.222.2.1.

 The third flow entry matches on source IP of 10.222.1.48 (frontend pod IP).
 The same flow entry has a conjunction action with a conjunction id of "1".